 Where NN is the specific number of your assigned login node (i.e.

-Large files (>100MB in size) can be uploaded to your
+Large files (>100MB in size) to be used as input to jobs can be uploaded to your

 /public directory also using